 How to get ready for Mardi Gras in New Orleans

 Fancy going to one of the largest carnivals the world has to offer?
-Well, the annual Mardi Gras carnival in New Orleans, USA is the place for you!
-Beat the winter blues, gather your sequins and read our guide before you jet off!
+Beat the winter blues and head to Mardi Gras in New Orleans – make sure you read our guide before you jet off!

 What is Mardi Gras?